Testnet vs. Mainnet in Crypto: Key Differences Explained

 Are Testnet Coins Worth Anything?

 Testnet coins lack real-world value and serve only testing and development purposes.
-Distributed for free via faucets, These tokens allow users and developers to test wallets, transactions, and dApps in a safe, controlled environment.
+Distributed for free via faucets, these tokens allow users and developers to test wallets, transactions, and dApps in a safe, controlled environment.

 How to Open a Crypto Testnet Account